“The only real difference between Anxiety and Excitement was my willingness to let go of Fear.”

 Be Here Now

-Worry has a way of trapping you anywhere but here.
+Worry has a way of trapping you anywhere but here, in the present.
 Either you’re worried about something which happened long ago, or you’re caught up in fretting about something still to come.
 Neither is going to get you anywhere or accomplish anything.
 To control worrying, you need to focus on the present.

 Realize This Gets You Nowhere Fast